Arachni/arachni-ui-web/README.md

             - Target whitelist using regular expressions.
             - Target blacklist using regular expressions.
             - Global scan limit -- Amount of active scans at any given time.
-            - Per scan limit -- Amount of active scans at any given time per user.
+            - Per user limit -- Amount of active scans at any given time per user.
         - Profile
             - Allowed modules.
  - Users can: